karnagowda/karnagowda.github.io/README.md

   <img src="/assets/img/gowda_fig.svg" alt="">
   <div class="description">
     <a href="https://doi.org/10.1016/j.cell.2021.12.036">Genomic structure predicts metabolite dynamics in microbial communities, <em>Cell</em> (2022).</a>
-    In natural communities, the microbial gene content is one of the easiest things to measure, while metabolic process rates is one of the hardest.
-Is it possible to predict the latter from the former? <br>
+    In natural microbial communities, measuring gene content is one of the easiest things to do, while measuring metabolic process rates is one of the hardest.
+But what if we could predict the latter from the former?
+In this paper, we establish a proof of concept that this is possible using bacterial denitrification as a model system.
+Through experimental measurements of synthetic communities composed of diverse isolates, we use statistical learning to map genotypes to phenotypes, and consumer-resource modeling to map phenotypes to community metabolic dynamics.<br>
 <a href="https://doi.org/10.1016/j.cub.2022.02.002"><em>Dispatch by Avi Flamholz and Dianne Newman.</em></a>
   </div>
 </div>